Investment Quest – India Investing Quiz & Guide | INDwallet

 📈 Equity & Mutual Funds

-Systematic Investment Plan lets you invest fixed amount regularly in mutual funds.
+Systematic Investment Plan lets you invest a fixed amount regularly in mutual funds.
 It helps in rupee cost averaging and compounding.
 Try the Investment Quest Simulator to explore.

 Equity offers higher returns but higher risk; debt is safer but lower returns.
 Asset allocation based on age and risk appetite is key.
 Use the Investment Wallet to track your allocation.